refinedev/refine/documentation/versioned_docs/version-3.xx.xx/api-reference/antd/hooks/form/useStepsForm.md

 <br />

 To help users navigate between steps in the form, you can use action buttons.
-Your navigation buttons should use the `gotoStep` function that was previously returned from the the `useStepsForm` hook.
+Your navigation buttons should use the `gotoStep` function that was previously returned from the `useStepsForm` hook.

 ```tsx title="pages/posts/create.tsx"
 import React from "react";